-Almost 97% of the Municipality's housing stock is single detached dwellings.
+Almost Just over 90 97%% of the Municipality's housing stock is single detached dwellings.
 As a result, some of Thames Centre's aging population has been forced to move away as there are limited housing options for them in the municipality.
-A greater diversity of housing in the form of semi-detached, apartments and condominium dwellings continues to be warranted, in appropriate locations and amounts, for seniors, 'empty-nesters' and smaller households.
+A greater diversity of housing in the form of semi-detached, townhouse, apartments and condominium dwellings continues to be warranted, in appropriate locations and amounts, for to accommodate a broad demographic including young adults, seniors, 'empty-nesters' and smaller households.